DannyDorito/DayZ-Startup-and-Restart-Script/README.md

 * Crash Monitor - for making sure your server stays up, uses tasklist and pinging for more reliability
 * Restart Timer - for automatic DayZ server restarts
 * BEC Support - essential for administration
+* FPS Limit - limit server fps
+* File Patching - ensures that only PBOs are loaded and not unpacked data

 ## Optional Features
 * Startup Arguments - for more experienced admins that want to customize their own startup parameters